Arpenaz Base M Review (+ video) – a great budget car/tailgate tent

 - Assembly: two poles, best assembled by two people

-How does the Arpenaz Base M fit the car for camping?
+How does the Arpenaz Base M fit on a car?

 The Arpenaz Base M big opening measurements are: